malirod/cmake-common-utils/README.md

 ### SetupConan

 Helper to setup dependencies with conan package manager.
-On configuration state toolchain is passed to `conan install ...` command.
+On configuration stage toolchain is passed to `conan install ...` command.
+This way the one can get dependencies setup just by executing cmake configuration, e.g. `cmake ..`

 ```cmake
 include(SetupConan)